This page

 |

-SM Coaches and Olympus Bus and Coach (including RoadRunner Buses) are
+Townlink Buses (formerly SM Coaches) and Olympus Bus and Coach (including

 connected Harlow based independents.
-Both are shown together here,
+Both are shown here,

 as besides ownership falling under the same family, operationally the two